top of page

 about HOWL

-As writers themselves, Lauren, Róisín, and Ailbhe have a deep appreciation for the effort, time investment, and vulnerability that come with submitting work for publication.
-They are dedicated to upholding a duty of care to all submitters, nurturing the link between writer and editor to ultimately showcase unique work that is raw and real.
-So, whether you're a literary aficionado or just someone who loves a good story, we invite you to join us on this journey of discovering the best of Irish writing, together.
+As writers themselves, Lauren, Róisín, and Thaddeus have a deep appreciation for the effort, time investment, and vulnerability that come with submitting work for publication.
+They are dedicated to upholding a holistic duty of care to all submitters, nurturing the link between writer and editor to ultimately showcase unique work that is raw and real.

 Lauren and Róisín met while studying for their MA in Creative Writing at UCC.
 They quickly found they shared a wild enthusiasm for curating and editing writing.
 During their first shared lunch, the seeds of HOWL were planted, now coming into bloom years later.
-During that time, Lauren and Róisín achieved their degrees, published The Same Page Anthology, embarked on their own writing careers, and have been mentored by many excellent writers and editors, including author and past-editor of The Stinging Fly, Danny Denton; poets Afric McGlinchey, Paul Muldoon, and Matthew Geden; author and scholar Eibhear Walshe; short story writer Alannah Hopkin; and author and Banshee editor, Eimear Ryan—all extremely generous with their knowledge and time.
+During that time, Lauren and Róisín achieved their degrees, published The Same Page Anthology, embarked on their own writing careers, and have been mentored by many excellent writers and editors, including author and The Stinging Fly editor, Danny Denton; author and scholar Dr Eibhear Walshe; and author and Banshee editor, Eimear Ryan—all extremely generous with their knowledge and time.

 We are grateful for the support of Cork City Arts which funds a portion of our print costs.
 HOWL is a break-even, not-for-profit publication.
 We are working hard to acquire additional funding for future publications to pay contributing writers fair remuneration.